JannisHoch/pcrglobwb_utils/README.rst

 Installation
 ------------

-For explanation of the installation procedure, please see here :ref:`_installation`
+For explanation of the installation procedure, please see here installation_.

 Credits
 -------